Confidentiality & Medical Records

 In an emergency, the advice is to call Customer First on 0808 8004005 or call the police.

-You can discuss your concerns with the Practice child Protection Lead, the duty manager or you G.P.
+You can discuss your concerns with the Practice Child Protection Lead, Practice Manager or you G.P.
 The different forms of abuse include:

 -Emotional abuse-constant criticism, being ignored, humiliated or exposed to family violence.